Leatherface: Personality

-The ninth entry's interpretation of the character would be noticeably similar to the 'unstoppable evil' of Michael Myers from the Halloween franchise, as filmmakers wanted to emulate the financial success of the 2018 reboot, while also retaining certain elements for the character.
-Similar to the 2017 portrayal of the character, Leatherface is depicted as relatively normal in appearance, which filmmakers felt was a more interesting explanation as to how the character was able to remain undetected for decades following the original film.
-One of the main elements retained for Leatherface was his limited mental development, as Garcia would describe his vision for the character: "I don’t think Leatherface is like the rest of us.
-I don’t think he is fully developed as a human being".
-Co-writer and producer Alvarez would point out the character's unique personality among horror villains, referring to Leatherface as having a more human aspect to him as opposed to Jason or Michael who were classified as "cold and determined" killers.
-This iteration of Leatherface would also find a mother figure of sorts in the character Ginny or Mrs. Mc, whose kind influence would help his more violent and murderous tendencies to become dormant for several decades.
+The ninth entry's interpretation of the character was noticeably similar to the 'unstoppable evil' of Michael Myers from the Halloween franchise, as filmmakers wanted to emulate the financial success of the 2018 reboot, while also retaining certain elements for the character.
+One of the main elements retained for Leatherface was his limited mental development, as Garcia described his vision for the character: "I don't think Leatherface is like the rest of us.
+I don't think he is fully developed as a human being".
+Alvarez commented on the character's unique personality among horror villains, referring to Leatherface as having a more human aspect to him as opposed to Jason or Michael who was classified as "cold and determined" killers.
+This iteration of Leatherface also found a mother figure of sorts in the character Ginny or Mrs. Mc, whose kind influence helped his more violent and murderous tendencies to become dormant for several decades.
 Once this relative peace is shattered following Ginny's death, his rage and murderous urges are reawakened, causing him to once again embrace the beast within.
-Although incredibly violent, Leatherface is shown to have a deep affection for Ginny, at one point attempting to apply makeup as a way to "connect" with her after her death.
-In spite of this, the reiteration of the character was negatively received by critics and fans, whom they felt lacked the character's usual emotional and psychological complexity and depth.
+Although incredibly violent, Leatherface is shown to have a deep affection for Ginny, attempting to apply makeup as a way to "connect" with her after her death.